Session one – Strategic enterprise-wide risk management

 Effective incidence response planning: a governance led approach

-It is the call that every security team dreads – that an attacker has seriously compromised your organisation and gained widespread access to sensitive data.
-How prepared are you for this eventual scenario?
+It is the call that every security team dreads – that an attacker has severely compromised your organisation and gained widespread access to sensitive data.
+How prepared are you for this future scenario?

-While most organisations have some frameworks in place to manage and respond to limited attacks, few feel confident that each person situated within the business pipeline fully appreciates their role in ensuring that each key business element is tied to the other in a complementary way.
+While most organisations have some frameworks in place to manage and respond to limited attacks, few feel confident that each employee in the pipeline fully understands their role in ensuring that each key business element is tied to the other in a complementary way.